 - The HMF identification tag must be prominently displayed on the person while hunting.

-- No hunting or discharge of firearms within the area indicated on the attached map—this includes all areas east of Northwest Hill Road!
+- No hunting or discharge of firearms within the area indicated in red on the attached map—this includes all areas east of Northwest Hill Road!

 - Expended and unexpended shells are to be collected and removed from the forest.